stefaniavallone/emotion-recognition-kinect/README.md

 ### Training and Evaluation
 We used a CNN built from scratch, consisting of four convolution layers and two dense layers.
 We verified that the model was sufficiently powerful and we managed overfitting with regularization techniques such as l2 and dropout.

 We split the dataset into 70% training, 20% for validation and 10% for testing, respectively.
 In the training phase, we used Keras' `ImageDataGenerator` utilities to do some data augmentation and add zoomed and horizontally mirrored images.
-This allowed us to increase the test phase performance a bit.
+This allowed us to increase the test performance a bit.

 In the evaluation phase, we plotted a normalized confusion matrix to understand the performance of the model relative to each class.
-The results were what we expected: a strong polarization towards the most populous classes and an average error spread across all classes.
+The results were what we expected: a strong polarization towards the most populous classes and an average error spread across all them.
 In fact, the performance mirrors the challenges of the dataset.

 ### Optimization
-After deciding that the chosen model had performances in line with what was expected, we moved on to the optimization phase, to obtain the best possible hyperparameters and therefore a higher accuracy.
+After deciding that the chosen model had performances in line with what was expected, we moved on to the optimization phase, to obtain better hyperparameters and therefore a higher accuracy.
 We used optuna, an optimization framework specifically designed for this task.

 The hyperparameters we have optimized are: